 Am I a good candidate for Revision Rhinoplasty?

-If you are unhappy with the results of your first Rhinoplasty and/or have trouble breathing post operatively, are physically healthy and have realistic expectations, you may be a good candidate for this procedure.
-Because post-surgical swelling can exist after your Primary Rhinoplasty as long as 6 months and up to one year, it is advised that revision surgery be performed after this healing phase.
-If however there are complications impairing function, for instance, a consultation is suggested as this complication may need to be addressed immediately.
+If you are unhappy with the results of your first Rhinoplasty and/or have trouble breathing post-operatively, are physically healthy and have realistic expectations, you may be a good candidate for this procedure.
+Because post-surgical swelling can exist after your Primary Rhinoplasty as long as 6 months and up to 1 year, it is advised that Revision Surgery be performed after this healing phase.
+If however, there are complications impairing function, for instance, a consultation is suggested, as this complication may need to be addressed immediately.

 Depending on your specific requirements and the complexity of them, procedure times will vary.
 Generally speaking, Revision Rhinoplasty procedures typically take anywhere from 2 to 3 hours.

-Typically, as with a primary rhinoplasty, revision rhinoplasty is performed with local anesthesia combined with light sedation.
-Manhattan nose surgeon Dr. Slupchynskyj and his anesthesiologist(s) will review your medical history and discuss all questions and options with you.
+Typically, as with a Primary Rhinoplasty, Revision Rhinoplasty is performed with Local Anesthesia combined with light sedation.
+Dr. Oleh Slupchynskyj and his Anesthesiologist(s) will review your medical history and discuss all questions and options with you.

 Should an “Open” and “Closed” Technique be Used?